yashikaadesai/yashikaadesai.github.io/about.md

 When I’m not coding, you can find me hiking and capturing beauty of nature, especially sunsets.
 Below,I’ve shared some of my favorite sunset photographs I have captured,enjoy.

 On this website, you will also find my résumé, detailing my academic achievements and technical skills.
-I am enthusiastic about contributing to innovative projects and eager to learn and grow in the software engineering field
+I am enthusiastic about contributing to innovative projects and eager to learn and grow in the software engineering field.

 Thank you for checking out my portfolio!
 I hope you enjoyed exploring it.
 Please feel free to reach out if you have any queries or opportunities.